mainmatter/mainmatter.com/_videos/2020-12-15-built-to-last-karol-domagalski-upfit.md

 Marco Otte-Witte interviews Karol Domagalski of Upfit, a mobile app that helps people live a healthier lifestyle.
-Upfit adapts to people's eating habits, working life, budget and time and creates customized nutrition plans, shopping lists and so on.
+Upfit adapts to people's eating habits, working life, budget, and time and creates customized nutrition plans, shopping lists, and so on.